A.P [ Andhra Pradesh] BOE-2010 Paper-2 Solutions Part -2

 1. Ensure stack flue gas temperature is less than 200*C.

-2. By using Feed Water Preheating by Economiser.
+2. Feed Water Preheating by Economiser.

 3. By using combustion air preheating.